A good place to start looking for information about your soldier is to search the OneSearch the library catalogue.

 Try using your soldier’s surname and other search terms such as ‘First World War’, ‘World War, 1914-1918’, ‘Australia’ or ‘Great Britain’, in combination with phrases such as ‘regimental histories’, ‘battalion’ and ‘history’; ‘biography’, ‘campaigns’, ‘soldier settlement’ or ‘repatriation’.

-There are more than 20,000 portraits of Queensland soldiers who served in the First World War available via One Search.
+There are nearly 30,000 portraits of Queensland soldiers who served in the First World War available via One Search.
 Find out more about these portraits on the Q ANZAC 100: Memories for a new generation showcase.

 SLQ also has a growing number of collections related to the First World War that are in the process of being digitised.
 Letters, diaries, photographs, organisational records and other memorabilia can provide insight into war service, or may contain additional personal information.
 To see what is available, please see our WWI collections webpage.